Snowflake Integration Overview

 - The Immuta Web Service calls a stored procedure that modifies the user entitlements or policies.

-- A Snowflake object owner or user with the global MANAGE GRANTS privilege grants SELECT privilege on relevant Snowflake tables to users.
+- If Snowflake table grants is not enabled, Snowflake object owner or user with the global MANAGE GRANTS privilege grants SELECT privilege on relevant Snowflake tables to users.
 Note: Although they are GRANTed access, if they are not subscribed to the table via Immuta-authored policies, they will not see data.